Wedding Planning Mistakes You Can Avoid Up Front

 Don’t Ignore Your Budget

-Money is not a fun topic to discuss.
-Unfortunately, it is a huge part of wedding planning.
-Often, couples start booking vendors and making decisions shortly after getting engaged before making the budget.
+Money may not be the most exciting topic to discuss right after your engagement, but it is so important.
+Money plays a huge part in wedding planning.
+Often, couples start booking vendors and making decisions shortly after getting engaged before creating their wedding budget.
 Then they add up what they’ve already spent, and they are shocked that they’ve spent too much already.
 Ignoring the budget is one of the biggest wedding planning mistakes that couples make.

 Our tip: After getting engaged, take some time to enjoy it and celebrate!
 Then (when you’re ready) make a budget prior to any wedding planning.
 Decide what categories are most important to you, and budget accordingly.
 When wedding planning, refer to your budget and try not to stray too far.